swcarpentry/git-novice/_episodes/03-create.md

 > > ~~~
 > > {: .bash}
 > >
-> > But be careful! running this command in the wrong directory, you will remove
+> > But be careful!
+Running this command in the wrong directory, you will remove
 > > the entire git-history.
 Therefore, always check your current directory using the
 > > `pwd`-command.
 > {: .solution}